 The below table will give you an indication of how the speedometer reading is affected from 265/70/16 to 33”.

 Below are the actual differences between the stock 16” tire and the upgraded 285/75/16

 |Measurement||Stock Tire (265/70/17)||Upgrade (285/75/16)||Differences|

 Big Lifts On An IFS Truck

 When lifting any IFS truck, the front suspension configuration determines the complexity of the upgrade.
 In the case of an SFA or LIVE axle, the axle is not physically attached to the chassis.
-This allows you to fit big tires and higher lifts easier.
+This allows you to fit big tires and higher lifts more easily.
 The CV angles are not compromised since they are always in line with the diff and axle.
-This allows you to fit 4”, 6” and even higher with fewer hassles.
+This allows you to fit 4”, 6”, and even higher with fewer hassles.
 Fitting 33” tires to a Solid/Live axle truck requires fewer additional modifications and in most cases little to no Body or arch modifications.

 An IFS front axle on the other hand is a more complex process and you are limited.
 Unfortunately, most 4WDs in production these days are IFS suspensions.
 Manufacturers are more concerned about on-road performance and safety so they produce IFS trucks that appeal to a larger market.